Nar Phu valley 16 Days

 Season: March, April, May, September, October, November

-The Phu and Nar valley is located east of Upper Mustang, close to the Tibetan border.
+The Nar Phu valley is located east of Upper Mustang, close to the Tibetan border.
 Until recently, the area was closed to foreign travelers.
-The region is a preserved region where you will discover the Tibetan culture.
-During this adventurous trek you will cross over several high passes of 5000+m in a desert like landscape.
-But it starts in a subtropical landscape with terraced fields and banana trees.
+The remote region is a preserved area where you will discover the Tibetan culture.

 Day 02 Trek to Tal (1700m – 6 hrs.)

 Day 03 Trek to Koto (2600m – 7 hrs.)